Skip to main content

 Introduction to Your Ledger

-The Ledger is where all of the transactions from your linked financial accounts stream in and serves as your home base while bookkeeping.
-It’s also where cash transactions, expected invoice payments, in-flight bill payments, and balance sheet adjustments appear.
 The Ledger is where you will apply tags to all of those transactions — categorizing them for business analytics, budgeting, and of course easy tax preparation.

-• An Icon indicating the account in which the transaction occurred (hovering over the icon on desktop will show the Account Name)
+• An icon indicating the account in which the transaction occurred (hovering over the icon on desktop will show the Account Name)

 • Transaction Description